 A retirement village is a community specially built to cater towards the needs and lifestyles of older people.
 Many retirement villages offer units, villas, suites, or serviced suites.
 This gives you the option to choose to live independently within the village environment or to get extra help with cleaning or meal delivery.

-What are the pros and cons of living in a village?
+What are the costs of entering a village?

 News in the community